ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 reviews-v3-7dbcdcbc56-4967d       1/1     Running   0          66s
 ```

+> ⚠️ Deploy with overridden file "bookinfo/overlays/bookinfo-gateway-patch.yaml" by your domain.
+The bookinfo/base directory contain basic setting as template.

 ### Check the BookInfo URL

 Access URL with the Istio Ingress node port by Web browsers or curl.